+Behavioral Health

-Behavioral Health Oath of Confidentiality Pursuant to Code of Federal Regulations (CFR), Title 45, Parts 160 and 164; Welfare and Institutions Code Section 5328; 42 CFR Part 2; and agreements with the California Department of Health Care Services (DHCS), all Department of Behavioral Health (DBH) workforce members, or County, state and/or federal representatives, collecting, maintaining and/or utilizing client data, protected health information (PHI) or personally identifiable information (PII) in the course of their duties or research/audit/review with DBH, shall sign this Oath of Confidentiality (Oath).
-All DBH workforce members and other representatives must sign the Oath upon hire and/or prior to accessing PHI or PII, and annually thereafter, as appropriate.
-I, , will treat all PHI and PII provided to me - contained in the Department's client charts, computer files, other records or storage devices, with a level of integrity and confidentiality and as required by law.
-I will not seek to unnecessarily gain or disclose information about any client or group of clients that is not necessary for my immediate job or business-related functions, whether or not I intend to reveal/disclose the information; and I will restrict access to PHI or PII, including any computer-generated information about a client or group of clients according to Health Insurance Portability and Accountability Act (HIPAA) "minimum necessary" standards [45 CFR 164.502(b) and 164.514(d)].
-Civil Action and Sanctions I recognize the unauthorized use or release/disclosure of confidential information may subject me to civil action and/or sanctions pursuant to applicable state and federal laws, including, but not limited to: California Welfare and Institutions Code, Section 5330 (a) Any person may bring an action against an individual who has willfully and knowingly released confidential information or records concerning him or her for the greater of the following amounts: (1) Ten thousand dollars (\$10,000).
+Oath of Confidentiality

+Pursuant to Code of Federal Regulations (CFR), Title 45, Parts 160 and 164 and agreement with the California Department of Health Care Services, all employees of the Department of Behavioral Health (DBH), or county, state and/or federal representatives, collecting, maintaining and/or utilizing client data, Protected Health Information (PHI) or Personally Identifiable Information (PII) in the course of their duties or research/auditing/review with DBH, shall sign this Oath of Confidentiality.
+All DBH employees and other representatives must sign the Oath of Confidentiality upon hire and/or prior to accessing PHI or PII, and annually thereafter as appropriate.

+I, will treat all PHI and PII revealed to me, contained in the Department's client charts, computer files and/or other records, with a level of integrity and confidentiality as required by law.
+I will not seek to learn or disclose information about any client or group of clients which is not necessary for my immediate job or business-related functions, whether or not I intend to reveal/disclose the information, and I will restrict access to PHI or PII, including any computer-generated information about a client or group of clients according to Health Insurance Portability and Accountability Act (HIPAA) "minimum necessary" standards [45 CFR 164.502(b) and 164.514(d)].

+Civil Action

+I recognize the unauthorized use or release of confidential information may subject me to civil action pursuant to state and federal laws, including, but not limited to the following:

+California Welfare and Institutions Code, Section 5330

-(2) Three times the amount of actual damages, if any, sustained by the plaintiff. (b) Any person may bring an action against an individual who has negligently released confidential information or records concerning him or her for both of the following: (1) One thousand dollars (\$1,000).
-In order to recover under this paragraph, it shall not be a prerequisite that the plaintiff suffer or be threatened with actual damages.
-(2) The amount of actual damages, if any, sustained by the plaintiff.
-United States (US) Code, Section 1320d-5 Violation Minimum Penalty Maximum Penalty Individual did not know (and by exercising reasonable diligence would not have known) that he/she violated HIPAA \$100 per violation, with an annual maximum of \$25,000 for repeat violations \$50,000 per violation, with an annual maximum of \$1.5 million for repeat violations HIPAA violation due to reasonable cause and not due to willful neglect \$1,000 per violation, with an annual maximum of \$100,000 for repeat violations \$50,000 per violation, with an annual maximum of \$1.5 million for repeat violations HIPAA violation due to willful neglect but violation is corrected within the required time period \$10,000 per violation, \$50,000 per violation, with an annual maximum of \$1.5 million for repeat violations
+- (a) Any person may bring an action against an individual who has willfully and knowingly released confidential information or records concerning him or her for the greater of the following amounts: - (1) Ten thousand dollars (\$10,000). - (2) Three times the amount of actual damages, if any, sustained by the plaintiff. - (b) Any person may bring an action against an individual who has negligently released confidential information or records concerning him or her for both of the following: - (1) One thousand dollars (\$1,000).
+In order to recover under this paragraph, it shall not be a prerequisite that the plaintiff suffer or be threatened with actual damages. - (2) The amount of actual damages, if any, sustained by the plaintiff.

+United States (US) Code, Section 1320d-5

+Violation Minimum Penalty Maximum Penalty Individual did not know (and by exercising reasonable diligence would not have known) that he/she violated HIPAA \$100 per violation, with an annual maximum of \$25,000 for repeat violations \$50,000 per violation, with an annual maximum of \$1.5 million for repeat violations HIPAA violation due to reasonable cause and not due to willful neglect \$1,000 per violation, with an annual maximum of \$100,000 for repeat violations \$50,000 per violation, with an annual maximum of \$1.5 million for repeat violations HIPAA violation due to willful neglect but violation is corrected within the required time period \$10,000 per violation, with an annual maximum of \$250,000 for repeat violations \$50,000 per violation, with an annual maximum of \$1.5 million for repeat violations